About Us

 General Information

-Location and Elevation
+Location and Altitude

 History of the Mountain

-Why is it called Rainbow Mountain?
+Why Is It Called Rainbow Mountain?

-Etymology of "Vinicunca"
+Etymology of the Name Vinicunca

 Importance of the Apus

-Mineral Composition
+Mineralogical Composition

 How to Get to Rainbow Mountain